 Public Safety or a complainant can also contact San Bernardino Sexual Assault Services, which provides an advocate who can give the complainant advice on counseling and medical assistance if so desired.
 The University Title IX Coordinator may also be notified to assist complainants in contacting professionals, family or friends that they may need for emotional support.
 When requested by the complainant and/or respondent, the University Title IX Coordinator will readily assist in changing academic, housing, student employment, and University related transportation arrangements when reasonably available, regardless of whether the complainant chooses to report the crime to Public Safety or the Redlands Police Department.
 The Title IX Coordinator will work closely with multiple departments on campus to ensure the requested accommodations are met.
 For example, Academic Advisors will readily be consulted regarding complainant and respondent course schedules to ensure no courses are taken at the same time.

-An official complaint filed with Student Life will begin campus disciplinary proceedings designed to provide a prompt, fair, and impartial investigation and resolution of the matter utilizing the preponderance of evidence (more likely than not) standard of evidence rule.
+An official complaint filed with Student Affairs will begin campus disciplinary proceedings designed to provide a prompt, fair, and impartial investigation and resolution of the matter utilizing the preponderance of evidence (more likely than not) standard of evidence rule.
 The officials conducting these proceedings receive annual training on the issues of sexual misconduct and how to conduct an investigation and hearing process that protects the safety of complainants and promotes accountability.

 The first step in all disciplinary proceedings used to address cases of alleged dating violence, domestic violence, sexual assault, and stalking is investigation.
 The University will investigate when it receives a report of alleged dating violence, domestic violence, sexual assault, and stalking when a complainant requests a formal disciplinary proceeding or the University determines a formal disciplinary proceeding is necessary for the overall safety of the campus community.
 When an investigation takes place, the University will attempt to complete it within 45 calendar days from the date the report is received.
 The investigation will include, whenever possible, an interview with the reporter, complainant, respondent, and any relevant witness(es).
 Written statements may be requested.
 Any other available evidence will also be sought.
 The investigator will document the investigation as appropriate.
 While every effort will be made to be sensitive to the confidentiality concerns of all people who participate in the investigation, privacy cannot be guaranteed.